EddyVinck/ConfTalks/README.md

 ConfTalks is open for contributions.
 A contribution can be anything like a feature or just some conference talks added to the JSON files in `/client/data`.

 Please see the [contributing guidelines](https://github.com/EddyVinck/ConfTalks/blob/master/CONTRIBUTING.md).

-## Community

-Join our [community Slack](https://join.slack.com/t/conftalks/shared_invite/enQtNzk1MjA1ODQ2NzM3LTRkMmU0YmRhZDEzYmUxZTEyYjhlMWYzOWIyYTU0NDBkMGFlN2U3MjJmNWE5MjM4ZDM1Yzg0M2QwZWUzODllMzM)!
-If the link expires, please create an issue on GitHub so we can update it.